cybercongress/cybertensor-developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 ### Design with Yuma Consensus as a black box

-Though a subnet incentive mechanism works in conjunction with the Yuma Consensus in the Bittensor network, you must design your subnet incentive mechanism **by treating Yuma Consensus as a black box**.
+Though a subnet incentive mechanism works in conjunction with the Yuma Consensus in the Cybertensor network, you must design your subnet incentive mechanism **by treating Yuma Consensus as a black box**.

 ### Make it easy for participation